vivshaw/zettel/pages/Bonaventure.md

+---
-tags:: philosophy, theology, Catholicism, Franciscans, Scholasticism, 1200s, Italy
+tags: philosophy, theology, Catholicism, Franciscans, Scholasticism, 1200s, Italy
+---

 - helped steer the Franciscans onto an intellectual course, that made them one of the most influential orders within the Church until the rise of the Jesuits
 - took influence from [[St. Augustine]]